nichassw/lastpass-signin/docs/index.rst

-How Do I Sign In to My Lastpass Account Quickly?
+How to Sign In to My Lastpass Account Quickly?
 ============================================

 .. toctree::